 5000 ppm (80.31) T8.
 Whereas, minimum survival percentage was observed under Control (67.33) T₀.
 The treatment with IBA 3000 ppm was noted to be significantly superior which was found statistically at par with Azospirillum (T3).

 The increased survival of treated cuttings can be linked to a better start and root growth.
-The better start might have facilitated absorption of nutrients and moisture from soil and better growth developed capacity to withstand for a longer period.
+The better start might have facilitated the absorption of nutrients and moisture from the soil and better growth developed the capacity to withstand for a longer period.

 The result could be attributed to a large carbohydrate reserve per cutting and optimal IBA concentration.
-The same factors brought about maximum number of shoots and roots per cutting and root length which in turn contributed to high survival percentage.
-The highest survival percentage was recorded in cuttings treated with IBA 3000 ppm, it might due to development of effective root system and increase in number and length of roots per cutting as influenced by the uptake of nutrients and water Reddy et al., (2008).
+The same factors brought about maximum number of shoots and roots per cutting and root length which, in turn contributed to high survival percentage.
+The highest survival percentage was recorded in cuttings treated with IBA 3000 ppm, it might be due to development of effective root system and increase in the number and length of roots per cutting as influenced by the uptake of nutrients and water Reddy et al., (2008).

 The survival of the sprouted cuttings might be directly linked to the formation of adventitious roots on cuttings.